|Hawes Amplifier Archive||by James T. Hawes, AA9DT|

 Converting the Preamp to a Buffer

 •Circuit for loud players.
 Hearing too much distortion?
 Or just want to play loud?
 You might prefer a slightly different version of the preamp.
 In this version, the output comes off the source lead.
-Since the drain resistor is bigger than the source resistor, this circuit is an attenuator.
+Less of the signal appears across the source resistor than across the drain resistor.
+For this reason, this circuit is an attenuator.
 The reduced output signal is unlikely to overdrive your power amp.
+Here's the gain formula for this circuit...

 Figure 2.
 JFET attenuator: Just the ticket for